Another feature landed in the once.to web application: short link passwords.

 For that reason, once.to offers our users the feature of protecting links with a password of your choice.

 Setting a password is easy: just open the Link properties dialog, enable the options and enter a password of 4 to 63 characters.

 Once someone clicks the link, they will see the Password required page:

 And, once the correct password is provided, they will be forwarded to the destination page.

 You can see this feature in action using this link: 1e.to/password-protected and the password

 For more details please refer to the relevant Knowledge Base article.

 The password feature is available for anyone on a paid plan — which you can try out for free!

-Tags: clicks, once.to, password, password-protected link, redirect, security, short link, short URL, statistics
+Tags: blog, clicks, password, password-protected link, redirect, security, short link, short URL, statistics